 Advertisement in collaboration with Bathing Solutions who sell bathroom equipment.
 They are perfect for those with low mobility and independence.

 I have talked previously about my Grandma and how important it is to me that she keeps her independence for as long as possible.
-Sometimes the simplest of adaptions can allow someone who is struggling with mobility to stay at home.
+Sometimes the simplest of adaptations can help prevent falls in elderly and can allow someone who is struggling with mobility to stay at home.

 Personal hygiene and independence